solid/solidproject.org/pages/about.md

 # About Solid

-Solid is a mid-course correction for the Web by its creator, [Sir Tim Berners-Lee](/team).
+Solid is a mid-course correction for the Web by its inventor, [Sir Tim Berners-Lee](/team).
 It realizes Tim's original vision for the Web as a medium for the secure, decentralized exchange of public and private data.